-There are two blowers: a manifold blower and a stack blower.
-The manifold blower is a 120VAC, 4.5A Ametek constant-velocity blower.
+There are two blowers: a main blower and a bypass blower.
+The main blower is a 120VAC, 4.5A Ametek constant-velocity blower.
 The bypass blower is an Ametek 120VAC, 5A variable-speed blower used to maintain a constant aerosol flow down the stack.
 These blowers are mounted in the top right-hand side of the cabinet.
-(See pictures below.)
+(See Figures 4 and 5.)